sarmstead/website-rubinator/README.md

 # Rubinator
 Rubinator is a powerful Ruby program that creates a website directory and an `index.html` file for you!
-It'll even include a `js` and `css` if you so choose.
+It'll even include `js` and `css` directories if you so choose.
+Neato!

 ## Generate a Website Template!
 Rubinator requires Ruby version `3.2.2`.
 Once you have that version in place, install all the Ruby Gems.